 Onions are the essential ingredient in every chef’s recipe box but they can add some time to your cooking schedule.
 This Labor Day, you probably want a little more time with friends and less at the grill.
+Here are some hacks to save time on grilling onions.

 We love onions as much as you do and with the help of our cooking pros, we have plenty of onion cooking hacks to share that save time without sacrificing the use of onions as a staple ingredient that builds flavor in all of your favorite recipes.